EricSanchez29/Classical/README.md

 # Classical
-Implementations of classical algorithms in C# (.NET Core)
+Implementations of Classical algorithms in C# (.NET Core)